awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 dsrm "CN=ExampleComputer,OU=ExampleOU,DC=EXAMPLECO,DC=COM"
 ```

-You can chain these commands together using the pipe \(`|`\) operator\.
+You can chain these commands together by using the pipe \(`|`\) operator\.
 For example, to delete all AppStream 2\.0 computer objects, prompting for confirmation for each, use the following format\.
 Add the `-noprompt` parameter to `dsrm` to disable confirmation\.

 ```
 dsquery computer OU-distinguished-name -desc "AppStream 2.0*" –inactive number-of-weeks-since-last-log-in | dsrm